-This, in turn, leads to confident utilization of their customer data in every facet of their strategies: from email campaigns (or, more preferably, orchestrated lifecycles) to target segments to individualized landing page experiences with personalized content for prospects (e.g., dialogues promoting products of interest based on past engagement).
+This, in turn, leads to confident data utilization across their strategies: from email campaigns and lifecycle orchestration to target segments to individualized landing page experiences with personalized content for prospects (e.g., on-site dialogues promoting deals).

-Having said that, it’s become increasingly difficult for many marketing organizations today to discern both how much data is enough to build scalable personalization programs and the right types of data to leverage in personalized marketing strategies.
+However, it’s become increasingly difficult for many marketing orgs today to discern both how much data is enough to build scalable personalization programs and the right types of data to leverage in personalized marketing strategies.

-First-party customer data now brands’ most valuable personalization resource
+First-party data now companies’ most valuable personalization resource

 Writing for Forbes, BlueConic COO Cory Munchbach argued marketers can no longer accumulate customer data for the sake of it.
 Rather, they need to be intentional with their collection and utilization of consented first-party data: